fortsharif/DiscordAutoThread/README.md

 # DiscordAutoThread
-Creates automatic threads on messages.
+Creates automatic threads on messages, built for the Official FPL Discord.